Compartmental-reaction diffusion framework for microscale dynamics of extracellular serotonin in brain tissue: Model setup

 \subsection{Biological parameters}

-The selection of biological parameters is based on available experimental mouse and human data.
-We note that their numerical values continue to be refined with novel experimental techniques and that some estimates are more accurate than others (as discussed below).
-However, the available quantitative information is sufficient to capture the key aspects of the microscale dynamics of the brain serotonergic system.
+The biological parameter values are based on available mouse and human data.
+These values continue to be refined with novel experimental techniques, and some estimates are more accurate than others (as discussed below).
+However, the available quantitative information is sufficient for capturing the key aspects of the microscale dynamics of the brain serotonergic system.
+We note that the properties of the brain serotonergic system have been highly conserved in vertebrate evolution ~\cite{Janusonis2025, moroz_neural_2021}.